 Using two-way radios for school lockdown procedures

-When it comes to protecting students and staff during an on-site emergency, having a detailed school lockdown procedure is key.
+When it comes to protecting students and staff during an on-site emergency, having detailed school lockdown procedures is key.

 Though not legally required, most schools have lockdown procedures in place – but to ensure these procedures are carried out quickly and effectively, staff need to be able to communicate in real time.